 What can help?

 Early help is crucial for children with autism because children learn best when they're very young.
-Special therapists can help your child learn social and language skills.
+The American Academy of Pediatrics recommends a formal autism screening for all children at the 18 and 24-month well child visits.
+This screen is in addition to regular developmental checks.
+This helps identify children with behavioral and developmental challenges as early as possible.
+With early intervention, special therapists can help your child learn social and language skills.
 School programs can be tailored to your child's needs.
-As your child matures, many caring professionals can help.
-Talking to your health care provider is a good place to start.
+As your child gets older, many caring professionals can help.
+Talking to your healthcare provider is a good place to start.

 Signs of autism

 Each person with autism is unique.
-Some characteristics are:
+Some children with autism may:

-Slowness in learning to talk or not learning to talk at all.
+Be slow in learning to talk or not learn to talk at all

-Preferring to be alone rather than with others.
+Want to be alone rather than with others

-Not sharing and playing the way other children do.
+Not share and play the way other children do

-Throwing tantrums or trying to harm themselves or others.
+Throw tantrums or try to harm themselves or others

 Online Medical Reviewer: